 How would you describe the state of the modern man’s relationship with food?

-Distanced, unfamilar and lacking in gentle gratitude of its growth and creation.
+Distanced, unfamiliar and lacking in gentle gratitude of its growth and creation.
 Many do not cook, let alone grow food, understand the magic and the hard work it takes to feed one human - let alone a city.
 We eat selfishly, we eat more protein so we can have big muscles; we do not consider the energy needed to grow that protein nor recognise the research that shows we need not eat so much of it.
 We eat for our own health, vanity and greed without acknowledging the impact it is having on the planet.
 Exotic health foods flood our markets, yet have been flown half way across the world, grown by people who struggle to feed their families on land claimed from life-giving forests.
-Then we all dash off to the gym to burn the excess we consume - what a strange existance we live.
+Then we all dash off to the gym to burn the excess we consume - what a strange existence we live.
 I am not exempt from this.
 I would say all humans should attempt to grow something, even if it's a chilli plant on their kitchen counter.

 Is there a typically British ingredient that is priceless to you?